What Is Extreme Gerrymandering?

-Gerrymandering is the term used in the United States to describe the intentional manipulation of district boundaries to discriminate against a group of voters on the basis of their politics or race.
+Gerrymandering describes the intentional manipulation of district boundaries to discriminate against a group of voters on the basis of their political views or race.

 But, alternatively, you also could draw the districts in a way that Democrats end up with all four seats - essentially trading super-safe districts for more seats.

 Of course, there is a danger for gerrymanderers.
 The trick is not to spread your voters out so much that districts become vulnerable to flipping to the other party in the normal give and take of electoral politics.